biohazardxxx/Crew-Composer/docs/best-practices.md

 - Use snake_case for keys and names, e.g. `web_content_research_task`.
 - Task names should be valid Python identifiers for maximal compatibility.
 - Keep task entries concise: at minimum `description` and `expected_output`.
-- Prefer explicit mapping in `config/crew.yaml`:
+- Prefer explicit mapping in `config/crews.yaml` (under your selected crew):
   - `task_order` controls which tasks run and in what order.
   - `task_agent_map` binds tasks to agents; can be a single agent or a list for collaborative cloning.